coerll/SpinTXPedagogicalAnnotation/README.md

 PAToS -- Pedagogical Annotation Tools for Spanish
 =================================================

-PAToS is an set of Natural Language Processing and PERL scripts developed for the pedagogical annotation of Spanish texts.
-PAToS assumes as input a file (or files) annotated with lemma and POS tags including a series of informations such as language (for texts written including words in languages other than Spanish), morphosyntactic features and starting and ending times for transcripts of audiovisual documents (since it is originally designed for the annotation of interview transcripts obtained through the SPinTX project).
+PAToS is a set PERL scripts and a CG3 (Constraint Grammar 3, VISLCG3) developed for the pedagogical annotation of Spanish texts.
+PAToS assumes as input a file (or files) annotated with lemma and POS tags including a series of informations such as language (for texts written including words in languages other than Spanish), morphosyntactic features and starting and ending times for transcripts of audiovisual documents.
+The scripts have been originally designed for the annotation of video interview transcripts of the SPinTX project.

 The PAToS package provides with the following functionalities: